curnext/cv2-demo/README.md

 ### Usage

 1. Clone this repository.
-2. Open the notebook:
+2. Launch the notebook:
     ```bash
     jupyter notebook computer_vision_demos.ipynb
     ```
-3. Run the cells sequentially to process `input_video.mp4` and generate `output_demo.mp4`.
+3. Execute the cells sequentially to process `input_video.mp4`.
+4. The script will generate a new `output_demo.mp4` file with all visual effects applied.

 ## Project Structure

 *   `computer_vision_demos.ipynb`: Main source code and documentation.
-*   `input_video.mp4`: Source video for testing.
+*   `input_video.mp4`: Raw input video for testing.
-*   `output_demo.mp4`: Generated result showing all effects.
+*   `output_demo_example.mp4`: Example of the processed output video.
-*   `tracking_template.png`: Template image used for template matching demo.
+*   `tracking_template.png`: Template image used for the template matching demo.

-## License

-This project is for educational purposes.